-Mr. Lawrence dedicates his practice to representing individuals and corporations, both nationally and internationally, in all phases of complex civil, white collar, and regulatory matters, including those involving allegations of insider trading, accounting and disclosure irregularities, violations of the Foreign Corrupt Practices Act, stock options backdating, market manipulation, and financial fraud.
+Mr. Lawrence is resident in Maryland and New York.
+He dedicates his practice to representing individuals and corporations, both nationally and internationally, in all phases of complex civil, white collar, and regulatory matters, including those involving allegations of insider trading, accounting and disclosure irregularities, violations of the Foreign Corrupt Practices Act, stock options backdating, market manipulation, and financial fraud.
 Mr. Lawrence has achieved notable and landmark victories for clients in these matters.
 His success in regulatory defense matters includes a rare defeat of the Securities and Exchange Commission on behalf of a client in a high-profile securities fraud prosecution, which was widely reported in the press.
 His success in private securities litigation includes securing an $80.8 million consequential damages award for a client in a FINRA arbitration, which was the largest such award in FINRA’s history and the largest reported consequential damages award or verdict in the United States.

 For six years prior to forming Conti Fenn & Lawrence, Mr. Lawrence spearheaded high-profile investigations and litigation at the U.S. Securities and Exchange Commission in its Enforcement Division.
 Most notably, Mr. Lawrence headed the SEC’s landmark investigation of AOL Time Warner, which resulted in a $300 million civil penalty–the second largest penalty in history for financial reporting violations at the time.
 The Los Angeles Times published a feature article about Mr. Lawrence in which defense lawyers in the AOL Time Warner matter described him as a “smart, fair and intensely methodical lawyer” who is “well organized.”